NOTICE: We are not booking in more work at present.

 Certain eave and dormer window designs work better with thatch than others.
 Thatch weighs only 7 pounds per square foot, so no special roof reinforcing is needed.

 Rats and mice are attracted to holes.
 A properly thatched roof won’t have any.
-Rodents won’t go into properly set water reed because there’s nothing in there to interest them.
-Again, it should be pointed out that thin asphalt shingles are much easier for rodents to get into than 12 inches of strong water reed.
+Rodents won’t go into properly set water reed because there’s nothing in there to interest them, and water reed provides no food value for them.
+Again, it should be pointed out that thin asphalt shingles are much easier for rodents to get into than 14 inches of strong water reed.
 If you don’t have problems with a standard roof, you won’t have them with a thatched roof.

-Birds are a more troublesome problem.
-The water reed is too well bound and heavy for the birds to pull it out.
-But, the wheat straw in the ridge line is quite attractive to nest building birds.
+Birds can be more troublesome.
+Generally, water reed is too well compacted for the birds to pull it out.
+Straw is much more attractive to nest building birds.
 There are three ways to keep this damage to a minimum.
-First and foremost, the ridge pattern work must be strong and effective.
+First and foremost, the ridge pattern work must be strong and effective, and wired with wire netting.
 That’s no problem if you hire the professionals.
 Second, if damage appears, it must be fixed promptly.
-Damage or no, you’ll have to plan on replacing the roof ridge every 8 to 10 years.
-Finally, if birds are just a tremendous nuisance in your area, chicken mesh wiring can be laid over the roof so that no critters can get at it.
+Damage or no, you’ll have to plan on replacing the roof ridge every 8 to 12 years.
+Finally, if birds are just a tremendous nuisance in your area, wire netting can be laid over the roof so that no critters can get at it.
 When done properly, such wiring does not overly affect the look of your thatched roof.

 When thatched properly by professionals, the major portion of such a roof (excluding the ridge) should last 20 – 30 years in the Irish climate.